Going Awesome Places

 We did so many incredible things on our Flying Kiwi bus tour and while these activities are specific to the Reverse Traverse, the availability of excursions will really vary based on the itinerary you choose.

-If I had to rank the best experiences, it would be this:
+If I had to rank the best experiences, it would:

 A day in a life

-Over the course of our 14 days, I wanted to capture what it's really like to be on a Flying Kiwi adventure bus tour.
-Here's a full look at what you can expect from waking up in the morning to calling it a night in the evening.
+Over the course of our 14 days, I wanted to capture what it’s really like to be on a Flying Kiwi adventure bus tour.
+The video player provides a full look at what you can expect from waking up in the morning to calling it a night in the evening.

 Why Flying Kiwi over doing it yourself?